magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 ---
 title: "Act III: A Break from School"
-excerpt: "Back home, Lucy caught again between yearning and shame."
+excerpt: "Druing school's summer break, Lucy returned home with a new discovery."
 publishedAt: "2025-09-30"
 readTime: 10
 tags: ["novel", "fiction", "lucy-does-improv"]